 The three largest corporate tax payers are mining companies: BHP (AU$7.3 billion), Rio Tinto (AU$6.2 billion) and Fortescue Metals (AU$5.8 billion).
 They notably benefited from high commodity prices like iron ore prices last year.

 However, 738 of them, or 32 percent, paid no income tax.
-For the Australian Tax Office, “there are many genuine reasons why companies might pay no income tax.”
+To the Australian Tax Office, “there are many genuine reasons why companies might pay no income tax.”
 Declaring losses may not always come from uncommercial or artificial arrangements.

 Deputy Commissioner Rebecca Saint says that “we pay close attention to companies not paying tax.
 We hold those companies that report continual year-on-year losses to an additional layer of scrutiny.
 While it’s true some large entities paid no income tax, we’re seeing through our justified trust program that there are high levels of compliance by these entities, and taking decisive action where there’s not.”